American oystercatcher

-The American oystercatcher (Haematopus palliatus), occasionally called the American pied oystercatcher, or PiruPiru, is a member of family Haematopodidae.
-Originally called the "sea pie", it was renamed in 1731 when naturalist Mark Catesby observed the bird eating oysters.
+The American oystercatcher (Haematopus palliatus), occasionally called the American pied oystercatcher, is a member of family Haematopodidae.
+Originally called the "sea pie", it was renamed in 1731 when naturalist Mark Catesby claimed that he had observed the bird eating oysters.
 The current population of American oystercatchers is estimated to be 43,000.
 There are estimated to be 1,500 breeding pairs along the Atlantic and Gulf Coasts of the US.
 The bird is marked by its black and white body and a long, thick orange beak.

 Description

 The American oystercatcher has distinctive black and white plumage and a long, bright orange beak.
 The head and breast are black and the back, wings and tail greyish-black.
 The underparts are white, as are feathers on the inner part of the wing which become visible during flight.
 The irises are yellow and the eyes have orange orbital rings.
 The legs are pink.
 Adults are between 42-52 cm in length.